Annapurna Base Camp Trek

 • Experienced & Licensed Local Trekking Guide

-• Porter for trekker luggage (if required), one porter for 2 people, maximum weight up to 16 kg for a porter.
+• Porter for trekker luggage, one porter for 2 people, maximum weight up to 16 kg for a porter.

 • Farewell Dinner at Kathmandu